Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

 \section{Case Studies and Evaluation}

 In the following sections we evaluate the two optimization solutions to our three adversarial robustness problems, as described in Section \ref{sec:opt_sol}.
 We implement both the direct computation method and the symbolic solution function approach.
 We compare the two approaches over different parameter and state sizes.
 We then use these solutions to demonstrate the flexibility and utility of our definitions over three case studies.
+Code for all experiments can be found here: \url{https://github.com/lisaoakley/dtmc_attack_synthesis}.